 - 3 - 4 pieces of cooked bacon, crumbled

 - 2 c shredded cheddar

 - 2 green onions, diced

-- 1 tsp garlic salt
+- 1 teaspoon garlic powder

 - Preheat the oven to 350

-- In a bowl, combine the bisquick mix and water, as it states on the packet.
+- In a bowl, combine the Bisquick mix and water, as it states on the packet.

-- Mix well and drop onto a parchment lined baking sheet
+- Mix well and drop onto a parchment-lined baking sheet

 - Bake for 10 - 12 minutes or until they are golden brown.